 They'll produce white feather-like panicles of flowers during spring or summer once maturity is reached.
 Although the sowing of palm seeds is relatively easy, artificial pollination is rather difficult without specific training.
 The blooming period lasts up to several weeks with the seedpods taking up to two three to fully develop.
 The seedpod will begin life in a green tone before transitioning into yellow, and then red during its stages of maturity.

-Repot tri-annually in the spring using a houseplant-labelled and the next sized pot with adequate drainage.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every three years in the spring, using a 'Houseplant' labelled and the next sized pot with adequate drainage.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.